RustyNova016/Alistral/docs/book/src/CommandLineHelp.md

 * `compatibility` —
 * `config` — Commands to deal with the app's configuration
 * `daily` — Daily report
+* `interzic` — Interact with the interzic database
 * `listens` — Commands to edit listens
 * `lookup` — Get detailled information about an entity
 * `mapping` — Commands for interacting with listen mappings